OttoHung/docker.tutorials/docs/build_context_flag.md

 > [Learn More](../scripts/build-contexts/docker-image/build_from_latest.sh)
 >

-Also, image digest following up the tag of image can be used to specify a particular version for the image as:
+Also, an image digest following up on the tag of the image can be used to specify a particular version for the image as:
 ```shell
 docker buildx build